leanprover-community/lean4game/DOCUMENTATION.md

     Once you have the Dev Containers Extension installed, (re)open the project folder of your game in VSCode.
     A message appears asking you to "Reopen in Container".

-    * The first start will take a while, on a local testrun it was about 90 seconds.
-After the first start this should be very quick.
+    * The first start will take a while, ca. 1-5 minutes.
+After the first start this should be very quickly.
     * Afterwards, go to your browser and open http://localhost:3000/#/g/local/game.

 3.  **Editing Files** *(everytime)*:<br/>